Trajectory-Constrained Deep Latent Visual Attention for Improved Local Planning in Presence of Heterogeneous Terrain: Related Work

-Visual attention weighs areas of the observation image or corresponding convolutional feature maps based on a notion of importance.
-Attention is divided into hard and soft categories.
-Hard attention selects a discrete image region using binary weighting while soft attention considers all locations with variable continuous weighting.
+Visual attention weighs areas of the observation image or corresponding convolutional feature maps based on a notion of importance and is divided into hard and soft categories.
+Hard attention makes discrete selections (often a location or subregion with binary weighting) while soft attention usually considers all locations with continuous weighting.

 Mnih~\etal~\cite{RAM_VisualAttention} applied multi-scale attention in image space to improve object classification accuracy using the notion of a glimpse sensor.
-Xu~\etal~\cite{pmlr-v37-xuc15} applied soft attention in feature map space for image captioning where a softmax function was used to encourage the learned network to select only necessary regions of the input as selecting larger areas results in lower normalized mask weights overall.
+Xu~\etal~\cite{pmlr-v37-xuc15} examined hard and soft attention in feature map space for image captioning where a softmax function was used for probability normalization and also discouraged selection of unnecessary regions as selecting larger areas results in lower normalized mask weights overall.
 Similar normalization and visual attention techniques have been applied to tasks of object detection and semantic segmentation \cite{jetley2018_learn_to_pay_attention, Schlemper2019_attentiongatednetworks}.
 The self-attention transformer architecture~\cite{vaswani2017_transformers} has also been used in several vision tasks such as image generation~\cite{pmlr-v80-parmar18a_image_transformer} and object detection~\cite{carion2020endtoendtransformers}.

 Visual attention has seen use in navigation tasks as well.
-Lee~\etal~\cite{lee2019_perceptualattncontrol} trained a 2-step model involving trajectory spline prediction followed by image cut-outs along this spline to improve imitation learning.
-Drews~\cite{drews2019} made use of visual attention and a convolutional recurrent network to extract image costmaps later used by a \ac{MPC} optimizer for path planning.
+Lee~\etal~\cite{lee2019_perceptualattncontrol} trained a two-step model involving trajectory spline prediction followed by image cut-outs along this spline to improve imitation learning.
+Drews~\cite{drews2019} made use of visual attention and a convolutional recurrent network to extract image costmaps later used by a \ac{MPC} system.
 Zhang~\etal~\cite{Zhang_2018_ECCV} and Liu~\etal~\cite{liu2021gaze} investigated attention from human eye gaze to enhance imitation learning in visuomotor tasks.